Azathothas/Stars/README.md

 - [Klocman/Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) – Remove large amounts of unwanted applications quickly.
 - [PowerShell/PSReadLine](https://github.com/PowerShell/PSReadLine) – A bash inspired readline implementation for PowerShell
 - [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) – PowerShell for every system!
+- [SeppPenner/awesome-german-piracy](https://github.com/SeppPenner/awesome-german-piracy) – A curated list of (not only) German piracy sites.
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) – ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
 - [SubtitleEdit/subtitleedit](https://github.com/SubtitleEdit/subtitleedit) – the subtitle editor :)
 - [actions/runner](https://github.com/actions/runner) – The Runner for GitHub Actions :rocket: